-$[\]star$ Diocesan stipends change on 1 January each year, but residentiary canon stipends will change from 1 April
+Diocesan stipends change on 1 January each year, but residentiary canon stipends will change from 1 April

-Section 6: Stipend recommendations for 2020/21
+Section 6: Stipend recommendations for 2021/22

-- 36. The National Minimum Stipend (NMS) from 1 April 2020 has been set at £25,265. - 37.
-The National Stipend Benchmark (NSB) from 1 April 2020 has been increased by 2% to £27,000. - 38.
-Recommendations for dignitaries and residentiary canons are based on the stipend levels they received in 2019/20 increased by the same increase as applied to the NSB. - 39.
-Stipends are set on the basis that accommodation is provided free of rent, water charges, repairs and insurance and the Council Tax, and approved parochial expenses are fully reimbursed.5
+- 37. The National Minimum Stipend (NMS) from 1 April 2021 has been increased by 0% and set at £25,265. - 38.
+The National Stipend Benchmark (NSB) from 1 April 2021 has been increased by 0% and remains at £27,000. - 39.
+Recommendations for dignitaries and residentiary canons are based on the stipend levels they received in 2020/21 increased by the same increase as applied to the NSB, which was 0%. - 40.
+Stipends are set on the basis that accommodation is provided free of rent, water charges, repairs and insurance and the Council Tax, and approved parochial expenses are fully reimbursed.5 - 41.
+In setting the levels of the NSB and NMS for 2021, the Archbishops' Council took note of the significant financial challenges that many dioceses are facing in the light of the Covid-19 pandemic, while acknowledging the effect on clergy morale.